-During this Thanksgiving time of year, we want to echo Paul’s sentiment in remembering our partners in ministry.
+As we come to the end of 2022, we want to echo Paul’s sentiment in remembering our partners in ministry.
 We are incredibly thankful for all of you who have helped us in our mission of equipping churches to more effectively send out their members to reach the nations next door and all over the world.
-We are deeply indebted to those of you who have come alongside Upstream so that we can come alongside of churches and offer essential skills that will enable them to think and act like missionaries.
+We are deeply indebted to those of you who have come alongside Upstream so that we can come alongside churches and offer essential skills that will enable them to think and act like missionaries.

 We thank God for you and continually remember you all in prayer.